rapid7/insightconnect-plugins/plugins/cisco_umbrella_destinations/help.md

 # Version History

+* 3.1.0 - Updated dlGetAll to add filters and added dlGetbyName action
 * 3.0.0 - Updated output for 'typeOf' to reflect update to Cisco API
 * 2.0.0 - Updated output for dAdd & dDelete - Removed data element in the response
 * 1.0.0 - Initial plugin includes create and modify destination lists